compose-spec/compose-go/CONTRIBUTING.md

     Signed-off-by: Joe Smith <joe.smith@email.com>

-Use your real name (sorry, no pseudonyms or anonymous contributions.)
+Use your real name. (sorry, no pseudonyms or anonymous contributions.)
+Committer name (`user.name` in git config) also must be your real name.

 If you set your `user.name` and `user.email` git configs, you can sign your commit automatically with `git commit -s`.